 "They (Target) were interested in my design abilities and manufacturing experience," said Noonan.
 “Each of my instructors took a different approach to the art process and design development.
 Although the facilities and studios initially attracted me to (CCS), it was the interaction with faculty that benefited me the most.”

-- Title: Professor of Fibers
+- Associate Professor/Section Head of Fibers